 Today the United States Department of Agriculture carries on the legacy left behind by the FmHA, insuring home loans for properties in rural areas.
 The USDA has a loan portfolio of $86 billion, administering almost $16 billion in loan guarantees, program loans and grants.

 A USDA rural development home loan is a Guaranteed home loan funded by an approved USDA lender under a specialized loan program administered by the United States Department of Agriculture.
 The program’s full name is the USDA Rural Development Guaranteed Housing Loan program.
-The best feature of a USDA loan is its 100 percent financing option.
+What is considered one of the best features of a USDA loan is its no money down, 100 percent financing option.
 This programs Guarantee comes form the United States Government and protects the lender in the event of a buyer default.
 Because of their guarantee, lenders who offer these loans are willing to forgive the down-payment needed for a mortgage.
-The qualifying requirements for a USDA Home Loan are similar to an FHA loan and much easier and forgiving than conventional loan programs.
+The qualifying requirements for a USDA Home Loan are similar to an FHA loan and are generally much easier and forgiving than conventional loan programs.

 Like FHA and VA loans, lenders issuing the USDA loan are protected in the event of a foreclosure by the federal government.
 In case of a default, the US government will absorb the bulk of the loss rather than the lender.
 This kind of government intervention helps to free up capital, make housing more affordable for low to moderate income borrowers and improves the overall housing supply.